 The NSM Strategic Plan focuses on nine strategic priorities.
 Each strategic priority, including the justification and related initiatives, is provided in the topic sections below.

-To obtain a full copy of the NSM Strategic Plan, including action steps and measurable targets, please contact Alexandra Gilles, Office Coordinator, at email@example.com.
+To obtain a full copy of the NSM Strategic Plan, including action steps and measurable targets, please contact Alexandra Gilles, Assistant to the Dean, at email@example.com.

 Expand All Collapse All

 Justification: Faculty excellence is perhaps the most critical factor for the success of the College.
 Recruiting and retaining both diverse and outstanding faculty is essential to meet the College's and University's mission as we strive to fulfill our visionary goals.